 Step 3: Earn a Master’s Degree to Pursue Advancement

-Survey Researcher Salary
+Survey Researcher Required Skills

 Any company that sells a product or service relies heavily on survey data to drive sales and marketing efforts.
 Surveys should also remain particularly important in politics, according to the BLS.
 Researchers with advanced degrees will have an edge in competing for jobs.